How many Cars Can Enter a Cargo Plane?

 2) Airbus A300 - 600ST Beluga

-The Airbus A300 ST Beluga is an extraordinarily spacious transport aircraft reaching 56.15 meters (183 ft) in length, a wingspan of 44.84m, and 17.2 meters in height.
+The Airbus A300 ST Beluga is an extraordinarily spacious conveyance aircraft reaching 56.15 meters (183 ft) in length, a wingspan of 44.84m, and 17.2 meters in height.
 It accommodates around 47 tons of freight or 136 passengers and has a takeoff weight of just over 175 tons.

 The Beluga was created to transport large, oversized cargo, such as aircraft engines and helicopter blades.